MIT-Emerging-Talent/ET6-CDSP-group-24-repo/collaboration/retrospectives/README.md

 ### **Milestone 5: Final Presentation**

-👥 [`5_final_presentation.md`](./5_final_presentation.md) – Final reflections on presenting our work and closing out the project with clarity and confidence.
+👥 [`5_final_presentation_group_retrospective.md`](./5_final_presentation_group_retrospective.md)  – Final reflections on presenting our work and closing out the project with clarity and confidence.
 Also how we told our story and what we’d do differently.
+🧍 [`5_final_presentation_individual_reflections.md`](./5_final_presentation_individual_reflections.md) – Individual reflections on how each member personally experienced the milestone—balancing content, delivery, and collaboration.

 ### **Template**